axlan/robopenguins-blog/_posts/2025-08-21-making-a-turtle-bot-pt1.md

  * Wheel encoders for wheel speed measurement
  * Bump / drop sensors

 After a little searching, I decided that I'd use a 2-Channel Motor Drive Module <https://category.yahboom.net/products/dual-md-module>.
 This is a nice cheap breakout board for the AT8236 motor driver with some voltage regulators.
 I was mostly looking for something cheap and simple.
+It has two control pins for each motor.
+Feeding a PWM signal into one input or the other makes the motor spin forward or backward.
+Having both inputs high holds the motor in place acting like a break.

 It was easy enough to set up and I quickly got a basic test working.